Ilchi Lee

-Biography
+Lee Seung-Heun (Korean: 이승헌; born December 23, 1950), better known as Ilchi Lee, is a South Korean author and the founder of a variety of mind-body training methods, including Body & Brain (Dahn Hak), Brain Wave Vibration, Kookhak Qigong, and DahnMuDo, all falling under the umbrella name "Brain Education" (formerly known as "Brain Respiration").
+Lee started teaching his methods in a park in the 1980s, and since then, the practice has developed into an international network of for-profit and non-profit entities.
+Lee's practices have been criticized as pseudoscience.

+Early life and education

 Ilchi Lee was born in 1950 in Cheonan, South Korea.
 His father was a teacher, yet he reports having struggled in school due to his inability to focus and a preference for imaginative play.
 Later in life, he would identify himself as having overcome Attention Deficit Disorder through rigorous physical and mental training.
 He suggests in his books that these early experiences formed the foundation of the brain-based training techniques he would develop later in life.

 In his adolescence he turned to the martial art of Taekwondo to help calm his restless mind.
 He eventually earned a fourth-level black belt, and opened a successful martial arts studio.
 He took the first term of Taekwondo master education hosted by Kukkiwon in 1972.
 After he graduated from Dankook University in 1977 with a B.S. degree in clinical pathology and physical education, he opened a health clinic, which according to his own account did well.
 He soon married and settled down to raise a family.

 However, Lee recounts that he was still plagued by questions about the meaning of human life and the universe, even while on the surface living an ideal life.
-Thus, in his early thirties he set out to engage in rigorous solo training in the wilderness of Korea's Moak Mountain. to engage in 21 days of ascetic practice and meditation without food, sleep or lying down.
-He writes that through this training he gained enlightenment and insights that would provide the philosophical underpinnings of his methods.
+Thus, in his early thirties he set out to engage in rigorous solo training in the wilderness of Korea's Moaksan.
+He engaged in 21 days of ascetic practice and meditation without food, sleep or lying down.
+He claims that through this training he gained insights that would provide the philosophical underpinnings of his methods.